briqr/briqr.github.io/_pages/about.md

 Research interests
 ======
-In my PhD, I worked on
+During my PhD, I worked on
 - Weakly supervised semantic segmentation using constraints
 - Human Post estimation and dabbled with ordinal prediction for sets in the process
 - Optical flow and scene flow for human body tracking during my internships at facebook